The team at Imardex-Marine welcomes you to our Boating Community.

-Through our Maintenance Programme, we offer the tools to learn how to service your boat's engines and mechanics, keeping them ship-shape and efficient.
+Our comprehensive skills programme offers the tools to learn how to service your boat's engines and mechanics, keeping them ship-shape and efficient.

 Boat Information Directory - Boat-InfoD

-The Boat-InfoD is a comprehensive database giving boaters’ access to information on all aspects of the boating world.
+The Boat-InfoD is a comprehensive database giving boaters access to information on all aspects of the boating world.

 The term Yacht comes from the Dutch word jacht or jachtschips.
 The Dutch Navy in the 14th century did not have fast enough ships to catch the rampaging pirates, a smaller and faster jacht was designed which was able to outrun and catch them.
 In the mid 1600’s Royalty, the elite and wealthy merchants started building and racing yachts, it became a popular sport and developed into what it is today.